osk2/erp/readme.md

 ### Setting up project

-First, change to project root and let composer install project by issuing following command in terminal:
+First, change to root of project and let composer install project by issuing following command in terminal:

 ```
 composer install